The Strategically Lazy Morning Routine

-I recently read a blog post about the fruits of being strategically lazy (podcast here by the same author).
+I recently read a blog post about the fruits of being strategically lazy (it has since gone offline so I can’t link to it).
 I thought it was a brilliant idea and suddenly realized that I have aspired to be strategically lazy for a long time.
 A good example of this is the morning routine which I’ve adopted, which I will call the strategically lazy morning routine.
 Here is the rough breakdown in reverse:

 To be lazy

 I want to wake up at the last possible minute.
 It’s not just because I love sleep, but also because I relish the challenge of efficiently completing a series of tasks in rapid-fire succession.